dark-kitt/wordpress-theme-configuration/README.md

 A base WordPress theme configuration written as MU-Plugin, which includes multiple WordPress hooks to improve your theme.
 Configure the selected theme in the **_functions.php_** file with the listed methods below.

 The [Autoloader MU-Plugin](https://github.com/dark-kitt/wordpress-mu-plugin-autoloader) is required to load this plugin by WordPress.
 After **composer update** copy the **_mu-plugin-autoloader.php_** file inside of the _`/mu-plugins`_ directory, to load the WordPress Theme Configuration MU-Plugin automatically.
-Note, the REST API uses the **JWT Authentication for WP REST API** to secure the API endpoints.
+Note: The REST API uses the **JWT Authentication for WP REST API** to secure the API endpoints.

 General WordPress configurations are placed in the **_base-configuration.php_** file.
 For each type / part of WordPress, you can find a PHP Trait in the _`/traits`_ directory.
 E.g.: attachment.php file for Media Library settings, post.php file for the Post settings... etc.

-**Note, the Gutenberg editor is always disabled!** If WP_HOME is different than WP_SITEURL the Gutenberg editor throws multiple errors.
+**Note: The Gutenberg editor is always disabled!** If WP_HOME is different than WP_SITEURL the Gutenberg editor throws multiple errors.
 If you are interested, take a look at [Github WordPress / gutenberg (issue 1761).](https://github.com/WordPress/gutenberg/issues/1761)

 Use [ACF (Advanced Custom Fields)](https://www.advancedcustomfields.com/) or install the [Classic Editor Plugin](https://wordpress.org/plugins/classic-editor/), to add content to each post / page.